 In segments of our society, people have erected a false dichotomy, asserting that science and the Bible clash.
 Yet scientists seek to answer how the world and humanity came into existence, while theologians ask why they were created.
-Thus, no true conflict exists.
+No true conflict exists.

-Therefore, the question we seek to answer when approaching this chapter is “What did Moses intend to communicate to his original audience?”
+Therefore, the question we seek to answer when studying Genesis is “What did Moses intend to communicate to his original audience?”

-In the first chapter of Genesis, each element of nature and all of the animals played a role in the Lord’s plan for the world.
+In the first chapter of the bible, each element of nature and all the animals played a role in the Lord’s plan for the world.
 Therefore, he described them as “good.”
-14]

 However, the climax of God’s creative work was the creation of people, those whom he made in his own image.
 He called them to live in close fellowship with God, acting as stewards of the world he created.